app-json/app.json/README.md

 ### Cloning apps

-You can use the CLI to create new Heroku apps from publicly-accessible `.tar.gz` or `.tgz` files (colloquially known as "tarballs"), or from GitHub URLs.
+You can use the CLI to create new Heroku apps from publicly-accessible `.tar.gz` or `.tgz` files (colloquially known as "tarballs"), or from GitHub and Bitbucket URLs.
 The general form is:

 ```sh
 app.json clone <repo> [new-app-name]